All Episodes

 So you guys are all afraid of the blue cheese because of the mold that's on that cheese, but that's the same family of spores that's used to make penicillin.

-That's what gives this a zinc to flavor.
+That's what gives us this thing to flavor.

 You're taking a product that actually has saved countless human lives.